wcm-io/wcm-io-handler/media/src/site/markdown/configuration.md

 ### Workflow process for rendition metadata

-There is also a workflow process implementation named "wcm.io Media Handler: Rendition metadata" that can be applied to and existing asset to generate the metadata (with/height information) for all assets that where present in the system before the background service was deployed.
+There is also a workflow process implementation named "wcm.io Media Handler: Rendition metadata" that can be applied to any existing asset to generate the metadata (width/height information) for all assets that were present in the system before the background service was deployed.
 Create a custom workflow, add a "Process Step" and assign this process with "Handler Advance" flag.

-However, this workflow process should not be part of the "DAM Update Asset" workflow, as this would trigger the metadata generation twice for new assets.
+However, this workflow process should not be part of the main "DAM Update Asset" workflow, as this would trigger the metadata generation twice for new assets.